wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/3-enable-data-security.md

 - Additional folders.
 FSLogix provides the ability to extend user profiles to provision enterprise-grade SMB volumes by using the Azure NetApp Files service.
 Azure NetApp Files supports SMB 2.1 and SMB 3.1.

-## Secure your WVD data with Azure Disk Encryption
+## Secure your Windows Virtual Desktop data with Azure Disk Encryption

-As previously mentioned, Azure NetApp Files is an Azure native service that is deployed into the Azure Virtual Network where the service is available and used by WVD.
+As previously mentioned, Azure NetApp Files is an Azure native service that is deployed into the Azure Virtual Network where the service is available and used by Windows Virtual Desktop.
 All Azure NetApp Files volumes are encrypted using the Federal Information Processing Standards Publications (FIPS PUBS) 140-2 standard.
 The Azure NetApp Files service manages all keys and generates a unique XTS-AES-256 data encryption key for each volume.
 An encryption key hierarchy is used to encrypt and protect all volume keys.
 These encryption keys are never available or reported in an unencrypted format and are deleted immediately when a volume is deleted.

 > [!NOTE]
 > Support for customer-managed keys (Bring Your Own Key) using Azure Dedicated HSM is available.
 Check for availability in your region.

 ## Enable more secure data access when using Azure Files

 You can use the Azure Private Link service to improve data access security.
 An Azure private endpoint is the basis for Private Link.
 It enables Azure resources to privately communicate with Private Link resources.
-In a WVD environment, it enhances secure access.
+In a Windows Virtual Desktop environment, it enhances secure access.
 Traffic between your virtual network and the service travels the Microsoft high speed backbone network.
 It's no longer necessary to expose your service to the public internet.
 You can create your own private link service in your virtual network and deliver it to your organization.

 Azure private endpoints help to secure your Azure resources by removing the need for a public endpoint for Azure Files and by preventing data exfiltration from your network boundary.